 When is a municipality required to have an attorney?

-A municipality needs an attorney when it has been sued, when it must file a lawsuit, when it must appear before a regulatory agency like the Regulatory Commission of Alaska, and when it must prosecute violations of its ordinances in court.
+A municipality needs an attorney when it has been sued, when it must file a lawsuit, when it must appear before a regulatory agency like the Regulatory Commission of Alaska (RCA), and when it must prosecute violations of its ordinances in court.

 What are some of the most common legal problems that a municipality might encounter?

-The municipality is being sued.
-It is important not to overreact to threats of lawsuits.
-People often threaten lawsuits, but don't follow through because there are really no grounds for a lawsuit.
-If a threat is realistic or if the municipality has received a demand letter from a person or from an attorney, the safest course is to consult with the municipal attorney.
+The municipality is being sued: It is important not to overreact to threats of lawsuits.
+People often threaten lawsuits, but sometimes don't follow through when they discover that there are really no grounds for a lawsuit.
+If a threat is realistic, or if the municipality has received a demand letter from a person or from an attorney, the safest course is to consult with the municipal attorney.
 Once the municipal attorney has become involved and communicated with the person threatening a lawsuit, the matter should be turned over to the municipal attorney and all future communication with the person or his or her attorney should be conducted through the municipal attorney.
 The attorney should also take the lead in any settlement negotiations.